What is heaven like?

 Catechism Meditation:

 The perfect life with the Most Holy Trinity―this communion of life and love with the Trinity, with the Virgin Mary, the angels and all the blessed―is called “heaven.”
-Heaven is the ultimate end and fulfillment of the deepest human longings, the state of supreme, definitive happiness.”
-No. 1024
+Heaven is the ultimate end and fulfillment of the deepest human longings, the state of supreme, definitive happiness.” ―No. 1024

-REFLECTION.
-We often think of heaven as endless physical gratification, but it is more like coming home after a long day to find everyone in a good mood, the house clean, and the smell of a delicious meal cooking.
+In the book, Day by Day with the Catechism, Peter A. Giersch says… We often think of heaven as endless physical gratification, but it is more like coming home after a long day to find everyone in a good mood, the house clean, and the smell of a delicious meal cooking.

 Timeless Wisdom Quote: